itodnerd/WATT-Overview/README.md

 # WATT-Overview

-This repository provides an overview of all artifacts available, used in the paper WATT.
+This repository provides an overview of all artifacts available for WATT.

+## VLDB 2023

+For the VLDB 2023 you can access our [paper](https://www.vldb.org/pvldb/vol16/p3323-vohringer.pdf) and a video of an early stage of the [presentation](https://youtu.be/ZwQFDwTbqS4?).

+The [presentation](VLDB2023/presentation.pdf) itself and the [transcript](VLDB2023/presentation_transcript.md) can be found in the directory [VLDB2023](VLDB2023).

 ## Source-Code